ragnaros1337/laravel9vue3/docs/queries.md

                     ->get();

 <a name="additional-where-clauses"></a>
-### Дополнительные выражения Where
+### Additional Where Clauses

 **whereBetween / orWhereBetween**

-Метод `whereBetween` проверяет, находится ли значение столбца между двумя значениями:
+The `whereBetween` method verifies that a column's value is between two values:

     $users = DB::table('users')
                ->whereBetween('votes', [1, 100])